The best PDF readers for Android won't simply make it easy to read PDF's on your smartphone or tablet, but also allow you to do more with PDF files.

 The core PDF viewing engine is what really matters, though, and Xodo's creation works very well.
 High zoom factors, page cropping and a full-screen mode help you focus on the content, Night Mode makes for comfortable reading in darker environments and versatile search tools and table of contents support enables drilling down to key areas of the file.

-Foxit PDF Reader & Converter is a popular PDF app with more than a million installs recorded on Google Play, and a stellar rating of 4.5.
+Foxit PDF Reader is a popular PDF app with more than a hundred thousand installs recorded on Google Play, and a high rating of 4.6.

 It doesn't take long to understand Foxit's success.
 PDFs open quickly, you can control orientation with ease, text reflows to fit and you're able to tweak brightness and change the background to make for comfortable reading in all situations.